fastrgv/CoTerminalApps/README.md

 The remaining sounds are public domain.
 See also: ./sounds/licenses-sound-data.txt.

 It is my intention to use media with copyrights or licenses that are compatible with GPLv3.
-Please notify me if you believe there is an incompatibility, and it will be removed ASAP, eg a CC-by-NC license is NOT GPL compatible.
+Please notify me if you believe there is an incompatibility, and it will be removed; eg a CC-by-NC license is NOT GPL compatible.